Research and Development Competition

 - Propose application of technology NOT already used commercially in the oil and gas industry

-The top five or six finalists will be invited as guests of SPE to the 2016 SPE Annual Technical Conference and Exhibition in Dubai, 26-28 September 2016, where they will present their proposal in a special session to a panel of industry judges.
+The top five or six finalists will be invited as guests of SPE to the 2017 SPE Annual Technical Conference and Exhibition in San Antonio, 8-11 October 2017, where they will present their proposal in a special session to a panel of industry judges.
 Awards of USD 30,000 for first place, USD 20,000 for second place, and USD 10,000 for third place will be announced at the President’s Luncheon on the last day of the conference.

 The prizes are not intended to fund the research work proposed.
 It is hoped that successful proposals will form the basis for Joint Industry Projects (JIPs) funded by companies from the oil and gas industry.
 Many potential funders will be in attendance when the finalists present their proposals.
 For guidance, proposers should be aware that typical oil and gas industry JIPs will often last from one to three years and often have total budgets in the range USD 100,000 to USD 1 million.